Angular momentum of glasma

+This discussion raises another potentially confusing issue.
+One could object to our conclusions by arguing that if the equilibration of spin degrees of freedom is slow because the spin-flip processes are rare, then the system's total angular momentum would be dominated by the orbital angular momentum at any time due to its weak coupling to particle spins.
+However, it is important to remember that the vast majority of the particles observed in relativistic-heavy-ion collisions are produced through hadronization, and since total angular momentum is conserved, it is natural to expect that spin of produced particles is correlated with the angular momentum of the incoming particles.
+Since the observed polarization is of order ${\cal O}(10^{-3})$ such a mechanism is not excluded.

 In line with the above discussion our results also suggest that local angular momentum is a more relevant characteristic than either vorticity or thermal vorticity for determing the polarization of final-state hadrons.
 We first note that the sign of the quadrupole contribution to the local angular momentum, which dominates at larger impact parameters, agrees with the sign of the experimentally observed $\Lambda$ polarization.
 By performing a direct calculation of what we called modified $L^z(\vec r)$ (see Sec.~\ref{sec-compare}) we have verified that the difference between angular momentum and vorticity comes from sizable gradients of the energy density.
 We also note that the vanishing of the contribution of order $\Delta^4$ to the local angular momentum (see Sec.~\ref{sec-compare}) means that the leading contribution to $L^z(\vec r)$ comes from the third spatial derivatives of the Poynting vector.